gruntwork-io/docs/_docs-sources/refarch/configuration/index.md

 3. **Merge** your pull request after all check pass.
 Merging will automatically commence your Reference Architecture deployment
 4. **Wait** until Gruntwork has successfully completed your deployment.
 You'll receive an automated email indicating your deployment is complete

-## Where and how to configure your Reference Architecture for deployment
+## Configure your Reference Architecture for deployment

 Your Reference Architecture configuration lives in your `infrastructure-live` repository on GitHub.
 Within your `infrastructure-live` repository, the `reference-architecture-form.yml` file defines all of your specific selections, domain names, AWS account IDs, etc.